 Which hand sanitizer is best?

 If you have open wounds on your hands (no matter how small), there is a higher likelihood that pathogens could enter your body.
-So, stick to products which are in the 60-80% range of alcohol content – like this one on Amazon.
+So, stick to products in the 60-80% range of alcohol content – like this one on Amazon.

 Method 2: Adapt the Cap of a Plastic Bottle